-- Short-term borrowings are stated at their carrying amount since they are settled in the short term and their fair value is nearly equal to their carrying amount.
-Long-term borrowings with variable interest rates are stated at their carrying amount because they reflect market - interest rates in a short period of time and their fair values are deemed to be close to their carrying amount.
-Long-term borrowings with fixed interest rates are stated at the present value of future cash flows discounted at the interest rate that would be applied to a similar contract were newly executed. - b.
-The valuation techniques to measure fair value of financial instruments and input information are as follows:
+Short-term borrowings are stated at their carrying amount since they are settled in the short term and their fair value is nearly equal to their carrying amount.

+Long-term borrowings with variable interest rates are stated at their carrying amount because they reflect market interest rates in a short period of time and their fair values are deemed to be close to their carrying amount.

+Long-term borrowings with fixed interest rates are stated at the present value of future cash flows discounted at the interest rate that would be applied to a similar contract were newly executed.

+b.
+Financial instruments measured at fair value

+The levels of the fair value hierarchy of financial instruments measured at fair value are as follows:

+Level 1 Level 2 Level 3 Total

+Assets:

+Short-term investments 48 48

+Equity and debt instruments

+Financial assets measured at fair value through other comprehensive income 1,415,515 48,175 1,463,690

+Financial assets measured at fair value through profit or loss 5,431 5,431

+Other financial assets 1,619 1,619

+Total 1,415,515 1,619 53,654 1,470,788

+Liabilities:

+Other financial liabilities 16,552 16,552

+Contingent consideration 2,108 2,108

+Total 16,552 2,108 18,660

+Transfers between levels are recognized on the day when the event or change in circumstances that caused the transfer occurred.
+There were no significant transfers between the Levels for the year ended March 31, 2022.

+c.
+Measurement method of fair value of financial assets and financial liabilities

-The fair value of Level 1 investments is quoted price in an active market with sufficient volume and frequency of transactions. - The fair value of Level 2 other financial assets and other financial liabilities are derivatives, and their fair values are measured by discounting the value calculated using forward exchange rates current on the date of consolidated financial statements to the present value.
+The valuation techniques to measure fair value of financial instruments and input information are as follows: The fair value of Level 1 investments is quoted price in an active market with sufficient volume and frequency of transactions.

+The fair value of Level 2 other financial assets and other financial liabilities are derivatives, and their fair values are measured by discounting the value calculated using forward exchange rates current on the date of consolidated financial statements to the present value.

-Equity securities classified Level 3 are mainly unlisted stocks, and their fair values are measured by discounted cash flows method and the comparable company valuation multiples technique.
-For financial instruments classified as Level 3, significant changes in fair value are not expected when unobservable inputs are changed to reasonably possible alternative assumptions.
+Equity securities classified Level 3 are mainly unlisted stocks, and their fair values are measured by valuation technique such as discounted cash flows method.
 Contingent consideration recognized in a business combination is calculated based on expected payment by taking into account future business performances.
-Contingent consideration is included in "Accrued expenses" in the quarterly consolidated statement of financial position.
+Contingent consideration is included in "Accrued expenses" in the consolidated statement of financial position.